-Why is Lingerie So Expensive?
-Part 2: Creation
+Why is Lingerie So Expensive?: Design and Creation

-The bra you're trying on feels like it's made for you: nothing cuts into your figure, everything is perfectly held in place… But it's so expensive!
+The bra you're trying on feels like it's made for you.
+Nothing cuts into your figure, everything is perfectly held in place.
+But it's so expensive!
 How can such a tiny piece of clothing cost so much?
-This is the second of a three-part series on why high-end lingerie costs what it does, from materials to construction to indirect costs you might not think about when buying that beautiful bra or panty.
-This month, let’s talk about creation costs: what it takes to actually put together a piece of fine lingerie.
+This is the second of a 3-part series discussing why quality lingerie costs what it does - from materials to construction to indirect costs you may not think about when buying a bra or panty.
+This month, let’s talk about the costs of creation, i.e. what it takes to put together a piece of fine lingerie.

-Grading is the industry term for scaling a pattern into different sizes, and each size that is created costs extra.
-Bras that are made with cup sizes in mind are more difficult to grade than, for instance, a t-shirt.
-Larger breasts sit differently than smaller ones, and even for labels that make a small range of sizes, one style has to look as good on a 32B as it does on a 34D.
+Grading is the industry term for scaling a pattern into different sizes, and each size created costs extra.
+Bras made with cup sizes in mind are more difficult to grade than, say, a t-shirt.
+Larger breasts sit differently on the body than smaller ones, and even for labels that make a small range of sizes, a bra has to look as good on a 32B as it does on a 34D.
 Patterns that are difficult to grade naturally cost more.

-Samples are the “test garments” that are shown to buyers, worn on the runway, and shot for photo campaigns.
-They’re sewn individually so they’re expensive to produce, and embellishments like embroidery that might be done using machine are sometimes done by hand for samples.
+Samples are the “test garments” shown to buyers, worn on the runway, and used for photo campaigns.
+They’re sewn individually so they’re expensive to produce, and embellishments like embroidery that might be done using a machine are sometimes done by hand for samples.
 They can end up costing more to make than the final marked-up retail price of a garment!
 The cost of samples must be made back in the final cost of the garment.

-After all the pre-production costs are paid for and orders are placed, the fabrics are cut.
-For fine lingerie, this means lots of tiny pieces in slippery, delicate fabrics like silk, power mesh and lace that need to be handled carefully.
-I talked more about the machinery typically used for fabric cutting in my tour of the [Lola Haze factory in New York], but if the label is doing a very small run (as is often the case with indie labels), the fabrics for all garments could be cut by hand with scissors.
+After all the pre-production costs are paid and orders are placed, the fabrics are cut.
+For fine lingerie, this means lots of tiny pieces in slippery, delicate fabrics like silk, power mesh and lace that all need to be handled carefully.
+I talked more about the machinery typically used for fabric cutting in my tour of the Lola Haze factory in New York, but if the label is doing a very small run (as is often the case with indie labels), the fabrics for all garments might be cut by hand with scissors.

-Embroidery that is engineered to fit the shape of a piece of lingerie can be exquisite.
-Hand embroidery, even when outsourced to less expensive locations with many skilled embroiderers like India, is incredibly costly and time-consuming, but looks so beautiful and allows the designer to utilize very fine metallic and silk threads that might get ripped up in a machine.
+Embroidery engineered to fit the shape of lingerie can be exquisite.
+Hand embroidery, even when outsourced to less expensive locations with many skilled embroiderers like India, is still incredibly costly and time-consuming.
+However, hand embroidery also allows the designer to use very fine metallic and silk threads that might get ripped to pieces in a machine.
 Machine embroidery is less expensive, but still requires someone who can program and operate the machine.

 Appliqued lace is one of the most gorgeous details of fine lingerie.
-It requires detailed cutting, placing, and stitching, so it’s incredibly expensive.
-This article by Karolina goes into detail on how it’s sewn, and showcases some beautiful examples.
+The technique requires detailed cutting, placing, and stitching, which makes it incredibly expensive.
+This article by Karolina goes into detail on how lace is applique is sewn and shows some beautiful examples.

 Beading and embellishments

-Although there are machines that can do amazing beading that looks hand-worked, those machines are very expensive and require special skills to operate.
-A lot of beading and sequin work is still done entirely by hand.
-Likewise, details that have to be hand-sewn like tiny bows, crystals, tassels, and some closures take time and money.
+Although some machines can do amazing beading that still looks hand-worked, these machines are very expensive and require special skills to operate.
+Much beading and sequin work is still done entirely by hand.
+Likewise, details that have to be hand-sewn - like tiny bows, crystals and tassels - take time and money.

 Hangers, tags and packaging

-Finally, before a piece of lingerie is sent to a retailer, it must be individually folded or hung on a hanger, then tagged and bagged.
-This happens on all production runs, whether a company is making 50 or 5,000 panties, and the cost of the tags, bags, hangers and workers must be accounted for in the final price of the garment.
+Finally, before a piece of lingerie is sent to the retailer, it must be individually folded or hung, then tagged and bagged.
+This happens on all production runs, whether a company is making 50 or 5,000 panties.
+The cost of tags, bags, hangers and workers must be accounted for in the final price of the garment.